 Q. How do I allow my students to see what group they are in?

-- They can then click on Participants and see just their group (if Separate groups is set) or can choose which group to see members of (if Visible groups)
+- The student can then click on Participants in the Hamburger menu and see just their group (if Separate groups is set) OR (if Visible groups) can choose which group to see members of or All participants

 Q. Can I create a series of topics each with a teacher and a group of students (e.g., for tutorial groups) but where the teacher can only see their own group resources and students?